- Junior School

 - Key Staff & Contacts

-Co-education across the Prep School will begin in 2021.
-Enrolments will be managed carefully to move the Prep School to become fully co-educational in Years 1 to 6.
+Co-education across the Junior School will begin in 2021.
+Enrolments will be managed carefully to move the Junior School to become fully co-educational in Years 1 to 6.

 The IB Primary Years Programme aims to develop learners that demonstrate increased ownership of their learning.
 A co-educational environment enhances the learning experience for all students with greater diversity in the classroom whilst breaking down gender based subject stereotypes allowing all students to develop their love of learning and realise their individual passions.

-With growing numbers in the Prep School we will be able to develop the specialist teaching programme, with the potential to include more STEM subjects.
+With growing numbers in the Junior School we will be able to develop the specialist teaching programme, with the potential to include more STEM subjects.

-Learning support programmes will develop with the intention to establish a learning support teacher exclusively for the Prep School with the guidance and support of the College wide learning support team.
+Learning support programmes will develop with the intention to establish a learning support teacher exclusively for the Junior School with the guidance and support of the College wide learning support team.

 To ensure personalised learning there are a maximum number of spaces available at each Year Level.
-Enrolments in the Prep School will be managed carefully to meet these set class sizes.
+Enrolments in the Junior School are carefully managed to meet these set class sizes.
 Spaces available for girls are initially smaller to see individual learning is maintained while logistics required for a growing roll are developed.